 Braided line is more expensive than mono, but lasts longer so it may ultimately prove to be better value over time.
 It also has superior performance in lots of scenarios and is used by professionals for many applications, often in conjunction with a mono or fluorocarbon topshot or leader to reduce the visibility of the braid main line.

 Another key attribute of fluorocarbon is its abrasion resistance.
-It is less prone to getting bitten through by the teeth of a fish, or fatally damaged on structures (rocks, reef, coral, jetty, pier, dock, boat hull, etc) found in environments some fish live in.
+It's not prone to getting bitten through by the teeth of a fish, or fatally damaged on structures (rocks, reef, coral, jetty, pier, dock, boat hull, etc) found in environments some fish live in.
+This means fluoro is a good choice of leader when up against such scenarios.

-Armed with this knowledge of fishing line, you are now in a better position to choose the appropriate type of line to use for specific fishing scenarios.
+Armed with this knowledge of fishing lines and their key qualities, you are now in a better position to choose the best type of line to use for specific fishing scenarios.

-If you are just getting started or don’t know what line to use, monofilament is going to be your default line of choice.
+Let's get the big question out of the way first: if you are just getting started or don’t know what line to use, monofilament is going to be your default line of choice for now.

 Pick a line pound test that balances being able to handle the type of fish you are targeting while going low enough to get a bite.
 As you advance in your angling pursuits, you’ll get a better idea of what line or combination of lines best suits different applications.

-Braid can also be a good option for an angler with a bit of experience.
-It’s a little more prone to tangling and needs to be loaded professionally at a fishing tackle shop but its benefits are many and ultimately it will help you catch more fish a lot of the time.
+Braid can also be the best option for an angler with a bit of experience.
+It’s a little more prone to tangling and needs to be loaded professionally at a fishing tackle shop, but its benefits are many and ultimately it will help you catch more fish a lot of the time.

 Ideally, you’ll want to have different reels loaded with different lines to use for specific fishing situations, with your approach and line choice developed as you become a better angler and learn which types work best.

-When in doubt, ask the professional in your local tackle shop or one of the regular anglers where you are fishing to learn what they would use.
-Good luck!
+When in doubt, ask the professional in your local tackle shop or one of the regular anglers where you are fishing to learn what they would use, then you'll build up a mental list of the scenarios where each type works best for future reference.
+When you've got this type of information logged, working out how to choose the best line is really easy.

 Joe Sarmiento is the founder and primary writer for the So Cal Salty blog, covering the many saltwater fishing opportunities found year-round in California and Mexican waters.
 In addition, Joe’s writing has appeared on BD Outdoors, Western Outdoor News, and The Log.
 As much as Joe enjoys fishing, he also enjoys cooking and eating his catch – you will find many recipes for various saltwater species like yellowtail, tuna, rockfish and lingcod included in his work.